DurhamARC/raga-pose-estimation/README.md

   -j, --input-json TEXT           Path to a directory of previously generated
                                   openpose json files

+  -bf, --batch-folder TEXT        Path to directory of folders with subfolders
+                                  with JSON files and optional videos

   -o, --output-dir TEXT           Path to the directory in which to output CSV
                                   files (and videos if required).